-Methods to minimize cost of material handling - maintenance of material handling equipments, safety in handling.
-Ergonomics of material handling equipment.
-Design, miscellaneous equipments.
+Methods to minimize cost of material handling - maintenance of material handling equipments, safety in handling, Ergonomics of material handling equipment, Design, miscellaneous equipments.

-1. Aspects of material Handling/ Dr. KC Arora & Shinde, Lakshmi Publications.

-2. Operations Management/ PB Mahapatra /PHI
+- 1. Aspects of material Handling, Dr. KC Arora & Shinde, Lakshmi Publications. - 2.
+Operations Management/ PB Mahapatra /PHI

-1. Facility Layout & Location an analytical approach/ RL Francis /LF Mc Linnis Jr, White / PHI

-2. Production and Operations Management/ R Panneerselvam/ $\ensuremath{\mathsf{PHI}}$

-3. Introduction to Material handling/ Ray, Siddhartha/ New Age
+- 1. Facility Layout & Location an analytical approach, Richard I. Francis, Leon F. McGinnis, Jr., John A. White., PHI - 2.
+Production and Operations Management/ R Panneerselvam/ PHI - 3.
+Introduction to Material handling/ Ray, Siddhartha/ New Age

-Course Outcomes: On completion of this course, student will be able to:

-1. Identify and select various types of material handling equipment.

-2. Identify the characteristics of product and process layouts and their needs in terms of materials handling

-3. Design material handling systems for a variety of scenarios pertaining to manufacturing and service industry

-4. Describe and determine the effect of product, process, and schedule design parameters on plant layout and materials handling systems design.

-5. Apply industrial engineering principles to solve the problems in organizing, planning and controlling the use of men, money, materials and machines for industrial production.
+- 1. Identify and select various types of material handling equipment. - 2.
+Identify the characteristics of product and process layouts and their needs in terms of materials handling - 3.
+Design material handling systems for a variety of scenarios pertaining to manufacturing and service industry - 4.
+Describe and determine the effect of product, process, and schedule design parameters on plant layout and materials handling systems design. - 5.
+Apply industrial engineering principles to solve the problems in organizing, planning and controlling the use of men, money, materials and machines for industrial production.